Strategic Technology Innovations for Improved Manufacturing Productivity Processes

 Clearly, strategic technology adoption can empower the workforce to drive tangible benefits to manufacturing enterprises—all while promoting areas that elevate job satisfaction.
 There is one technology, however, that stands out among the rest as a key piece of the productivity puzzle: Manufacturing Execution Systems (MES).

 With an MES system, intelligence can be gathered horizontally and vertically from machines, devices, systems, and people.
 The most advanced MES system will facilitate transactions, processes, and logistics seamlessly, thereby collecting and analyzing data that can be leveraged by the entire enterprise, always keeping insights in context for maximum utility.
-Knowing exactly what data means and where it’s coming from, regardless of the data source, is where productivity improvements truly begin.
+Knowing exactly what data means and where it’s coming from, regardless of the data source, is where productivity improvements in the manufacturing industry truly begin.

 This vision of an MES-enabled, productive IIoT ecosystem isn’t as far away as manufacturers might think.
 For instance, Aegis and its FactoryLogix® MES system have worked with the IPC association and hundreds of machine vendors, solution providers, and manufacturing companies to create and publish a game-changing, consensus-based IIoT standard known as CFX (Connected Factory Exchange).
 This “plug & play” standard rapidly eliminates the need for middleware, enabling any manufacturer of any size to realize the true productivity benefits of Industry 4.0—without exorbitant time or cost.